IanSkelskey/angular-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

+## Project Purpose

+This repository serves as a practice project for learning and mastering Angular.
+The goal is to redesign and rebuild the Bibliomation website, which can be found at [biblio.org](https://biblio.org).
+Please note that while the logo belongs to Bibliomation, none of the content is necessarily representative or accurate to Bibliomation.
+This is purely a practice project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.